The Infection section is led by Andrew Conway Morris.

 AB-ICU

-Led by the working group on antibiotics.
-Retrospective study of antibiotic use across ESICM nations, with the investigation of variation by type of ICU and antimicrobial resistance.
-Led by the working group on antibiotics.
+A retrospective observational study of antimicrobial use across ESICM nations, with the investigation of variation by type of ICU and antimicrobial resistance.

 PIs: Fredrik Sjövall / Jeroen Schouten